 EPiC Reflect poses key questions around your prescribing data and helps you to identify areas that could be targeted for intervention.
 You can find the EPiC Reflect tab on the right hand side of the EPiC themes.

 Specific data stories

 Get started with EPiC

-New to EPiC or He Ako Hiringa?
-Join He Ako Hiringa and EPiC by clicking here to create your account.
+New to He Ako Hiringa?
+Join He Ako Hiringa by clicking here to create your account.

-Already have your accounts?
-If you have a He Ako Hiringa and EPiC account (and have set your EPiC password), you are ready to explore EPiC.
+If you already have a He Ako Hiringa account, you're all set to explore EPiC.
 Click the button below to go to EPiC.